 • Meet the Marten by Marty Stouffer/PBS’s Wild America TV series | 1991 | 30 minutes

-We follow a young American marten from early spring into winter, to see how this elusive member of the Mustelid family earns the right to survive.
+This documentary follows young North American marten from early spring into winter, to see how this elusive member of the Mustelid family earns the right to survive.

 • Return of the Pine Martens by NBC’s Mutual of Omaha’s Wild Kingdom TV series | 1976 | 22 minutes

 Captured in Canada and released in the Nicolet Forest of Wisconsin, the marten are observed and studied to insure their survival.

 • Зов тайги: Харза by ЗОВ ТАЙГИ | 2009 | 37 minutes

 English: Call of the Taiga: Marten

 Although this documentary is in Russian, very few words are spoken.
 It is meant to take the viewer on a silent journey in the world of a yellow-throated marten.